 On completion of the three-day Academy at FES, all candidates took part in an interview to be considered for one of the apprenticeships available.

 Robert Wood is the Contracts Director at FES.
 He said:

 “Hand Picked came to us over 2 years ago and brought with them a fresh and unique approach to support young job-seekers and create a platform for them to learn important employability skills whilst showcasing themselves to prospective employers.
 The approach is dynamic, pro-active and extremely professional.”

-“We now recruit a third of our apprentices through delivery of this course, however the main benefit we see is that all candidates walk away from the experience with newly found skills that make them visibly confident in themselves as they seek employment.”
+“We now recruit a third of our apprentices through the delivery of this course, however, the main benefit we see is that all candidates walk away from the experience with newly found skills that make them visibly confident in themselves as they seek employment.”

 Pauline McGeevor, Hand Picked Project Manager added: